jasujm/enhanced-enum/docs/enumecglib.rst

 - ``members``: Mapping between enumerator names and values.
 The enumerators appear in the same order as they appear in the definition.
-Note that in CPython ``dict`` type is ordered by default, but to be more explicit, ``collections.OrderedDict`` might be preferred.
+Note that in CPython ``dict`` type is ordered by default, but to be more explicit, :class:`collections.OrderedDict` might be preferred.

 Native representation